 Test Description Firmware CRCs Reports on the condition of the main board RAM.
+Remote User Video Reports on the condition of the remote user video.
 LAN Connection Reports on the condition of the LAN connection.
 On-line CO cables Indicates the total number of currently connected and turned on CO cables.
 Offline CO cables Indicates the number of CO cables that have been connected successfully in the past and are turned off.
 Suspect CO cables Indicates the number of CO cables that have been detected, but are either unavailable for connection or have dropped packets during the ping tests.